About the Journal

 The journal has started using Similarity Check, a plagiarism screening service.
 From 2016 all submitted manuscripts will be scanned for plagiarism.

-The journal belongs to
+The journal belongs to the Swedish University of Agricultural Sciences.

 Short history of Rangifer